Hutsalod/HutMovie/README.md

         game.setGame(new HutMovie.play() {
             @Override
             public void run() {
-                game.goRight(person1,3); //Move the Person1 to the left game.goDown(person1,2); //Move the Person1 to the down game.move(person2,2, 3); //Move Person2 edges by X and Y
+                game.goRight(person1,3); //Move the Person1 to the Right game.goDown(person1,2); //Move the Person1 to the Down game.move(person2,2, 3); //Move Person2 edges by X and Y
             }
         });